Add DQ Rules to Terms

 -

 Every attribute tagged with a term receives identical validation logic.
-This eliminates inconsistencies that arise when different teams create separate rules for the same data types.
+This eliminates inconsistencies that arise when different teams create separate rules for the same data domain.

 - Governance alignment